 Based on Aite Group interviews with executives at 15 of the U.S. top 40 issuers by purchase volume, this Impact Report by Julie Conroy, retail banking research director at Aite Group, examines the trajectory of U.S. EMV migration; charts issuers' deployment timelines, cardholder verification methods, and ATM upgrade plans; and details issuers' existing efforts around international travel.
 The piece also provides a series of lessons for U.S. issuers based on the experiences of FIs in the U.K. and Canada.
 This report is the first in a two-part series about the arrival of EMV in the United States.

 This 38-page Impact Report contains 13 figures and 11 tables.
-Clients of Aite Group's Retail Banking service can download the report.
+Clients of Aite Group's Fraud & AML service can download the report.